Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

 - Performance metrics showing retrieval and processing times
 - Visualization of bylaws found specifically by enhanced search
 - Interactive sidebar to view full bylaw details directly from hyperlinks
+- "Problem?
+Log a bug!" buttons under each answer type that capture complete context for GitHub Issues

 ## Setup for Frontend Developers